 A content management system (CMS) is another critical piece of the technology puzzle.
 This platform streamlines and classifies content, as well as establishes a framework to ensure future content creation falls within brand guidelines.
 It can also create a procedure for content repurpose and reusability, which helps healthcare marketers distribute content efficiently.
 The CMS integrates with CRM data to ensure messaging aligns correctly with personalization.

 Another important healthcare marketing technology is the engagement center.
 This optimized call center, which supports inbound and outbound calls, is an important step toward clinical conversion and ongoing proactive health.
-Engagement center representatives also need to be aware of HCRM data, what content the customer has received, and what outreach has been done.
-Armed with this information, the engagement center representative can have relevant and carefully crafted conversations that build on the relationship they have with the health system.
+Engagement center representatives also need access to HCRM data, what content the customer has received, and what outreach has been done.
+Armed with this information, the engagement center representatives are empowered to have proactive, relevant and carefully crafted conversations that build on the relationship they have with the health system.